psupra22/Finance-Tracker/README.md

-# Finance Tracker
+# 💰 Finance Tracker
 A simple Java-based personal finance tracker that allows users to add and manage transactions, view summaries, and track their spending over time.
 The system provides a command-line interface for interaction.

 ## Features
-- Add income and expense transactions
+- ➕ Add income and expense transactions
-- Remove income and expense transactions
+- ➖ Remove income and expense transactions
-- Check current balance
+- 💰 View current balance
-- View all transactions
+- 📋 View all transactions with categories
-- Categorize transactions (e.g., Food, Rent, Utilities)
+- 🗂️ Categorize transactions (e.g., Food, Rent, Utilities)
-- Simple, file-based storage system
+- 💾 Lightweight file-based storage (no database required)

+## Prerequisites
+- Java Development Kit (JDK) 8 or higher

 ## Installation
 1. Clone this repository: